 Because of dramatic differences in elevation, there is always the possibility of sudden storms and changes in weather.
 Some trails can carry heavy snow into May, others may never see snow.
 High elevations can mean cool nights, even during the heat of July and August and the seasonal thunderstorms that rumble in during those months.
 So trail use will vary with elevation and weather exposure.
 Be safe, be aware, be prepared.

 Hunters come for the mule deer, elk and black bear in these woods but they need to be careful because the Mexican gray wolf has been reintroduced in certain areas (and shooting a wolf can be very expensive).
 Fishermen come to the headwaters of the San Francisco, Little Colorado, Blue and Black Rivers in these mountains.
 For good fishing lakes there are Woods Canyon Lake, Big Lake, Chevelon Canyon Lake, Willow Springs Lake, Crescent Lake, Luna Lake, Bear Canyon Lake, Black Canyon Lake and Fool Hollow Lake.

-Update: Since 2003 major forest fires have impacted large sections of Apache-Sitgreaves National Forest and some areas pictured on this page were fried.
+Update: Over the years since the big fires in 2003, more major forest fires have impacted large sections of Apache-Sitgreaves National Forest and some areas pictured on this page have been severely fried.
 The trails are mostly open anyway but there is significant danger from falling trees, flash floods, mudslides and burned out stump holes.